AdobeDocs/experience-platform.en/help/query-service/data-distiller/derived-attributes/implementation-plan.md

 ## Constructs to help with managing derived attributes through SQL

-The features described below are of great benefit when managing derived attributes through SQL
+The features described below are of great benefit when managing derived attributes through SQL.

 ### Change existing datasets to be enabled for profile {#enable-existing-dataset-for-profile}